 Dominque Richards- Behaviour Mentor

-When students first join the Grove in Year 7, they will access all lessons in The Grove.
-Throughout Year 7 and 8, the aim is for all students to begin transitioning into the main school.
-The model of a DSP is as a temporary and short-term provision, therefore if by the end of Year 8 no transition to the main building has begun, the school will seek a change of placement for the student as this will be evidence to suggest that a DSP is not the correct provision for that young person.*
+When students first join the Inclusion Base in Year 7, they will access all their English, Maths and Humanities lessons there.
+In a small group setting.
+The timetable is streamlined to these subjects alongside high-quality interventions with a strong focus on communication and interaction.
+The model of the Inclusion Base is as a temporary and short-term provision; therefore if by the end of Year 7 transition to main school lessons has not happened, the school will seek a change of placement for the student as this will be evidence to suggest that the Inclusion Base is not the correct provision for that young person.*

-*Where students have successfully transitioned to the main school and no longer require support from the Grove staff / Grove interventions we may seek a change to the EHCP to reflect main school provision at annual review.
+*Where students have successfully transitioned to the main school and no longer require support from the Intervention Base we may seek a change to the EHCP to reflect main school provision at annual review.

 Curriculum